kumulustech/servo-ec2win/README.md

 1. Copy/symlink `base.py` from `https://github.com/opsani/servo/tree/master/encoders` to folder `test/encoders/`
 1. Copy/symlink `dotnet.py` from `https://github.com/kumulustech/encoder-dotnet` to folder `test/encoders/`
 1. (Note: the two steps above can also be done by symlinking the `encoders/` folder from the above directory to `test/encoders/`)
-1. Source your aws_config.env file containing your AWS service key
+1. Source your aws_config.env file containing your AWS service key (or ensure your /home/user/.aws folder has a populated credentials file )
 1. Run `pytest` from the root folder